How to travel between Fukushima and Tokyo

 By highway bus

-JR Kanto Bus, JR Tohoku Bus and Fukushima Kotsu operate multiple highway buses between Tokyo (Shinjuku Station) and Fukushima Station.
-The one way trip takes about five hours and costs 4900 yen.
+JR Kanto Bus, JR Tohoku Bus and Fukushima Kotsu operate multiple daytime and overnight highway buses between Tokyo (Tokyo and Shinjuku stations) and Fukushima Station.
+The one way trip takes around five hours and costs between around 4000 and 6000 yen depending on the day of travel.
 The route is also served by discount bus companies, such as Willer Express, with tickets available from around 3000 yen.
-Online reservations can be made through Willer.
+Online reservations can be made through Willer and Japan Bus Online.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.